AndrewPrasaath/Web3-CTFs/Ethernaut/README.md

 2. [Fallout](#2-fallout)
 # 1. Fallback
 ### Challenge
-- Claim ownership of the contract
+- Claim ownership of the contract.
-- Reduce its balance to 0
+- Reduce its balance to 0.
+### Purpose
+To know the basics of how ether goes in and out of contracts, including the usage of the fallback method.
 ### Contract
 ```
 // SPDX-License-Identifier: MIT